 |Fixed production overhead costs (4,000 euro/400 pieces)||10 euro +

 |Full production costs per product||26 euro|

-Elaboration of step 2: Calculation of stock value and production
+Step 2: Calculation of stock value and production

 |Month||Initial stock||Production||Closing stock|

 |200 pieces x 26 euro =

 |80 pieces x 26 euro =